nitmws/object-from-object/README.md

 ### class ObjectFromObject()

-#### loadBrules(json: string, jsonfilepath: string )
+#### loadBrules(json: string, jsonfilepath: string): boolean

 Type: `Function`

-Loads the template for the To-Be-Built Object with rules for retrieving data from the source object
+Loads the template for the Target Object with rules for retrieving data from the source object

 ##### json